 Liquidity risk arises through the excess of financial obligations over available financial assets due at any point in time.
 The Company's objective in managing liquidity risk is to maintain sufficient readily available reserves in order to meet its liquidity requirements at any point in time.
 The Company achieves this by maintaining sufficient cash and cash equivalents.
-As at June 30, 2021, the Company was holding combined cash and GIC deposits of \$3,066,527 (2020 - \$2,636,981) to settle its current liabilities of \$2,079,266 (2020 - \$1,534,557).
+As at June 30, 2022, the Company was holding cash and of \$804,822 (June 30, 2021 - \$3,066,527) to settle its current liabilities of \$1,464,672 (June 30, 2021 - \$2,079,266).
 Management may require to seek additional sources of financing in the form of equity or debt financing in the future.
 These uncertainties may cast significant doubt about the Company's ability to continue as a going concern.